TalkingEyes: Pluralistic Speech-Driven 3D Eye Gaze Animation: Dataset: TKED

 where $\lambda_1$ and $\lambda_2$ are hyper-parameters and are set to $1e-4$ and $1e-2$ respectively.
 The pupil center loss ${\mathcal{L}_{\text{center}}}$ is defined as the difference between the predicted 2D pupil center $\mathbf{y}$ and the point $\hat{\mathbf{y}}$ projected from the pupil center vertex on 3D eyeball model to the 2D image plane:

-The 2D pupil center $\mathbf{y}$ in the image is predicted by a neural network \cite{wang2019realtime}.
+The 2D pupil center $\mathbf{y}$ in the image was predicted by a neural network \cite{wang2019realtime}.
 Given the 2D pupil center $\mathbf{y}$, their exists many 3D eyeball rotation solutions to generate $\hat{\mathbf{y}}$.
-To reduce such ambiguity, we use regularization loss to make the eyeball rotate as little as possible.
+To reduce such ambiguity, we used regularization loss to make the eyeball rotate as little as possible.
 The regularization loss $\mathcal{L}_{\text{reg}}$ is defined as:

 where $\mathbf{p}_{eye} \in \mathbb{R}^{6}$ denotes the 3D rotation of two eyeballs.
 Finally, based on the assumption that left and right eyeball share the similar behaviour, the symmetry loss $\mathcal{L}_{\text{sym}}$ is defined as: